 Now that I was working in a steady job (and I got married in the 1990s), my life as a luxury Disney traveler hit full stride.
 For over 20 years now, all of my Disney vacations have been exclusively in Deluxe Disney Resort Hotels.
 Other than Fort Wilderness in the early years, I have never stayed in a Disney Value or Moderate hotel, preferring the upscale Disney travel life and Club Level accommodations in particular.

 The 2000s: The Birth of My Daughter Ushers in a New Generation of Belobradic Disney Travelers

 With the dawn of the 2000s, Walt Disney World took on yet another resurgence for me.
 Could this get any better?
 You bet.

 In 2008, our daughter Amelia was born and suddenly I was able to share everything that I loved about Walt Disney World (and all Disney vacations for that matter) with a child of my own.

 Right from the start, Amelia has grown up Disney.
 In fact, she is well ahead of my curve because Walt Disney World didn’t open until I was 10 years old.
-As I write this, Amelia is 10 years old and she is already on her 25th Walt Disney World vacation.
+As I write this, Amelia is 10 years old and she has already had 25 Walt Disney World vacations.
 Plus, I fear that I have spoiled her a little because all she knows is Deluxe Disney and Club Level accommodations – with the Royal Palm Club at Disney’s Grand Floridian Resort being her go-to favourite.
 The signs that she was a luxury traveler were pretty clear when, at just under three years old, she was standing on our balcony (room 4407) at Disney’s Grand Floridian Resort watching Wishes! and she said: “I want to live in the Grand Floridian.”